open-quantum-safe/liboqs/README.md

 - **SPHINCS+-SHAKE256**: SPHINCS+-SHAKE256-128f-robust, SPHINCS+-SHAKE256-128f-simple, SPHINCS+-SHAKE256-128s-robust, SPHINCS+-SHAKE256-128s-simple, SPHINCS+-SHAKE256-192f-robust, SPHINCS+-SHAKE256-192f-simple, SPHINCS+-SHAKE256-192s-robust, SPHINCS+-SHAKE256-192s-simple, SPHINCS+-SHAKE256-256f-robust, SPHINCS+-SHAKE256-256f-simple, SPHINCS+-SHAKE256-256s-robust, SPHINCS+-SHAKE256-256s-simple
 <!--- OQS_TEMPLATE_FRAGMENT_LIST_SIGS_END -->

 Note that for algorithms marked with a dagger (†), liboqs contains at least one implementation that uses a large amount of stack space; this may cause failures when run in threads or in constrained environments.
-For more information, consult the algorithm information sheets in [docs/algorithms folder](https://github.com/open-quantum-safe/liboqs/tree/main/docs/algorithms).
+For more information, consult the algorithm information sheets in the [docs/algorithms](https://github.com/open-quantum-safe/liboqs/tree/main/docs/algorithms) folder.

 ### Limitations and Security